Vietnam.vn - Nền tảng quảng bá Việt Nam

 Like Ms. Ngan, Ms. Thu Tran, product development strategy manager of an international cosmetics company in Warsaw, Poland, booked her flight tickets last summer.
 She was so excited that she asked for leave… 6 months in advance.

-According to Ms. Thu, round-trip tickets are very expensive at the end of the year but are usually cheaper after February, so many people will wait until after Tet to return home.
+According to Ms. Thu, round-trip tickets are very high at the end of the year but usually cheaper after February, so many people will wait until after Tet to return home.
 But it has been 8 years since she has been home for Tet, so she is determined to return early.

-Ms. Thu even saved her vacation days last year and arranged to work remotely to have more time with her family and friends in Vietnam.
+Ms. Thu even saved her vacation days last year and arranged to work remotely to have more time with family and friends in Vietnam.
 This time, Ms. Thu mainly spent time traveling with her parents, her and her two grandchildren, and took wedding photos because wedding services in Vietnam are quite good.

 After 5 years away from home, Mr. Lai Minh Huy, currently living and working in Toronto, Canada, prepared his luggage to return home about 8 months ago, from booking plane tickets to arranging work for the most convenience.
 He also thoughtfully bought gifts early for his family and friends, such as candy, cosmetics, vitamins, etc.